PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 ### How does Amplitude compare to Statsig?

-Like a few alternatives on this list, Amplitude doesn't support multi-armed bandit experiments like Statsig does, but it's built-in product analytics is significantly more powerful.
+Like a few alternatives on this list, Amplitude doesn't support multi-armed bandit experiments like Statsig does, but its built-in product analytics is significantly more powerful.

 <ComparisonTable column1="Amplitude" column2="Statsig">
   <ComparisonRow column1={true} column2={true} feature="Feature flags" description="Deploy features safely with targeting and percentage rollouts" />